sickcodes/Docker-OSX/README.md

 ## License/Contributing

-Docker-OSX is licensed under the [GPL v3](LICENSE).
+Docker-OSX is licensed under the [GPL v3+](LICENSE).
 Contributions are welcomed and immensely appreciated.
+You are in-fact permitted to use Docker-OSX as a tool to create proprietary software.

 ## Disclaimer

+If you are serious about Apple Security, and possibly finding 6-figure bug bounties within the Apple Bug Bounty Program, then you're in the right place!
+Further notes: [Is Hackintosh, OSX-KVM, or Docker-OSX legal?](https://sick.codes/is-hackintosh-osx-kvm-or-docker-osx-legal/).

 Product names, logos, brands and other trademarks referred to within this project are the property of their respective trademark holders.
 These trademark holders are not affiliated with our repository in any capacity.
-They do not sponsor or endorse our materials.
+They do not sponsor or endorse this project in any way.

 ## Instructions